tom-smith-okta/okta-box/readme.md

 and fill in the appropriate values.

-*NOTE: if you are not interested in the MFA-only piece (see below) you can ignore the OKTA_MFA_ settings.*

 When you set up your Box application, you will get a private key.
 Store this key in

 /boxKey.pem